yasinshahid/OpenEMMA/README.md

 To get started with OpenEMMA, follow these steps to set up your environment and dependencies.

 1. **Environment Setup**
-   Set up a Conda environment for Open-EMMA with Python 3.8:
+   Set up a Conda environment for OpenEMMA with Python 3.8:
    ```bash
    conda create -n openemma python=3.8
    conda activate openemma